Setting up your environment for Amazon RDS Custom for SQL Server - Amazon Relational Database Service

 Configure your VPC security group

 A security group acts as a virtual firewall for a VPC instance, controlling both inbound and outbound traffic.
-An RDS Custom DB instance has a default security group that protects the instance.
-Make sure that your security group permits traffic between RDS Custom and other AWS services.
+An RDS Custom DB instance has a security group attached to its network interface that protects the instance.
+Make sure that your security group permits traffic between RDS Custom and other AWS services through HTTPS.
+You pass this security group as the vpc-security-group-ids parameter in the instance creation request.

 To configure your security group for RDS Custom